caiyueliang/AgiBot-World/RDT/README.md

 - Download the weight of visual encoders from <td><a href="https://huggingface.co/google/siglip-so400m-patch14-384">siglip-so400m-patch14-384</a></td>.

-- Download the weight of pretrained RDT (TBD).
+- Download the weight of pretrained <td><a href="https://huggingface.co/OpenDriveLab-org/rdt-iros-manipulation-challenge-baseline/tree/main/awb-pretrained">RDT</a></td> (pretrain on AgiBot World).

 ### :four: Training